OfficeDev/teams-toolkit/packages/api2teams/README.md

   -h, --help             display help for command
 ```

-User can input below command to generate Teams App to default or specific folder:
+You can input below command to generate Teams App to default or specific folder:

 ```bash
 api2teams sample-open-api-spec.yml # generate teams app to default folder ./generated-teams-app